premraghvani/airline-video-streaming/API-REFERENCE.md

 This is a way to get the actual video content of a given movie.
 The movie ID is passed in as a querystring.

 > This API will give a `video/mp4` response, instead of the usual `application/json` response for all successful responses, and `text/txt` on failures.
-You must also be careful about headers, as the system will only give at most 500KB of the video in the body, you must re-request, amending the range headers to construct the entire video.
+You must also be careful about headers, as the system will only give at most 2 MB of the video in the body, you must re-request, amending the range headers to construct the entire video.

 In the example below, `{{start}}` is a required integer to indicate the start of the range.
 In your initial request, this could be 0.
-There is a dash in the header since the Range header does suggest you put an end, but the system already calculates the end, which is the minimum endpoint of the end of the movie, or 500KB from the start (the start byte is included in the calculation).
+There is a dash in the header since the Range header does suggest you put an end, but the system already calculates the end, which is the minimum endpoint of the end of the movie, or 2 MB from the start (the start byte is included in the calculation).
 However, if your `{{start}}` is greater than the video size, it will be rejected.

-In this system, 500 KB means 500 * 10^3 Bytes.
+In this system, 2 MB means 2 * 10^6 Bytes.

 In the example below, assume `{{start}}` to be 0.